iclalsonmez/turkish-pdf-rag-assistant/README.md

 ```
 .\.venv\Scripts\python.exe -m streamlit run app.py
 ```

-How to Use
+## How to Use
-Put text-selectable (non-scanned) PDFs into the data/ folder.
+1. Put **text-selectable** (non-scanned) PDFs into the `data/` folder.
-Open the app and click “PDF’leri indeksle” once.
+2. Open the app and click **“PDF’leri indeksle”** once.
-Ask a question in Turkish (or pick a quick question from the sidebar).
+3. Ask a question in Turkish (or pick a quick question from the sidebar).

-Example Questions (Turkish)
+## Example Questions (Turkish)
-“Bu makalenin temel katkısı nedir?
+- “Bu makalenin temel katkısı nedir?
 5 maddede özetle.”
-“Önerilen yöntemi adım adım açıkla.
+- “Önerilen yöntemi adım adım açıkla.
 Varsayımlar neler?”
-“Deneylerde hangi veri setleri/metrikler kullanılmış?
+- “Deneylerde hangi veri setleri/metrikler kullanılmış?
 Sonuçları özetle.”
-“Kısıtlar (limitations) ve gelecek çalışmalar kısmı ne diyor?”
+- “Kısıtlar (limitations) ve gelecek çalışmalar kısmı ne diyor?”

-Notes / Limitations
+## Notes / Limitations
-Scanned (image-only) PDFs may not work well without OCR.
+- Scanned (image-only) PDFs may not work well without **OCR**.
-If you replace your PDFs and want a clean re-index, delete app_state.json and index again.
+- If you replace your PDFs and want a clean re-index, delete `app_state.json` and index again.
-This is a demo project: no formal benchmarking or evaluation metrics are included.
+- This is a demo project: no formal benchmarking or evaluation metrics are included.